agitasesara/projectlab-susenas/README.md

 We did not have enough time to do everything we plan to do :( If given more time we would love to finish what we set out to do.

 ## I DONT UNDERSTAND HOW TO USE GITHUB LOL
+- I really don't understand how to make folders, I'm so sorry :(
-I think I mistakenly created a new branch to start a pull request (???)
+- I think I mistakenly created a new branch to start a pull request (???)
 I dont even know what this means and I cant delete it :(